xiaoeva/china-last-month-covid-lockdowns/README.md

 ### Data Scraping Process

 I used Selenium to scrape the two State Council websites.
-I tried to find historical data on the [Wayback Machine](https://web.archive.org/web/20230000000000*/http://bmfw.www.gov.cn/yqfxdjcx/index.html) but it was very inconsistent and I even struggled to take snapshots of the website when it was still up.
+I tried to find historical data on the [Wayback Machine](https://web.archive.org/web/20230000000000*/http://bmfw.www.gov.cn/yqfxdjcx/index.html) but it was very inconsistent.
+The Wayback Machine also struggled to take snapshots of the website even while it was still up.

 If you're curious about what the two different websites looked like, I have some PDF copies stored in the backup_PDFs directory.
-Sadly, I wasn't able to PDF all the data for each day.
+Sadly, I wasn't able to save PDF copies of all the data for each day.

 ### Mapping with Amap (高德地图)